Wave of evictions to intensify, according to Ministry of Justice - The Budapest Beacon

-Responding to a written inquiry by independent MP Timea Szabó, the Ministry of Justice announced that a steep jump in evictions is expected in the second half of 2017, Magyar Nemzet reports.
+Responding to a written inquiry by independent MP Timea Szabó, the Ministry of Justice announced that a steep jump in evictions following foreclosures is expected in the second half of 2017, Magyar Nemzet reports.

-An undersecretary for the Ministry of Justice, Mariann Vízkelety, said that some 1,000-1,100 evictions could be expected to take place between July and December of this year, up from 708 evictions performed in the first half of the year.
+An undersecretary for the Ministry of Justice, Mariann Vízkelety, said some 1,000-1,100 evictions could be expected between July and December of this year, up from 708 in the first half of the year.
 According to Vízkelety, the inhabitants of 30,544 apartments or houses could be evicted after the successful auctioning of those properties, if the tenants are unwilling to move out of their own accord.
 According to Magyar Nemzet, the majority of such tenants will voluntarily move out rather than face the humiliation of forceful eviction.

 Vízkelety said she hoped legal changes adopted in March, which require that foreclosed properties be sold for no less than 100 percent of their appraisal value, will mitigate the wave of evictions.

-According to data provided by the Ministry of Justice, some 900,000 foreclosures are currently pending or underway.
-When adjusted for interest, the value of those liens amount to some HUF 3.2 trillion (USD 12.5 billion).
+According to data provided by the Ministry of Justice, some 900,000 foreclosures are currently pending or under way.
+When adjusted for interest, the value of those liens amounts to some HUF 3.2 trillion (USD 12.5 billion).